Join our list

 If you go.

 Rendez-vous at: Arrowhead Provincial Park Birches Parking Lot.
 Look for The SportLab banner.

 Required: Park pass purchase required

-What to Bring: Cross-country skis, poles (rentals also available at Arrowhead).
+What to Bring: Cross-country skis, poles (rentals also available at Arrowhead) and your dog.
 Harnesses for dogs will be available for loan or purchase.

 The SportLab has a limited number of 45-minute lessons for those who want to learn.
-No dog?
-We can loan you a dog and all the equipment necessary for your lesson.
 Call The SportLab at 1-855-776-7852 for details.

 For more information on skijoring this winter at Arrowhead, contact Lowell Greib at The SportLab in Huntsville.